pyblosxom/pyblosxom/docs/dev_architecture.rst

-Lifecycle of a PyBlosxom Request
+Lifecycle of a PyBlosxom request
 ================================

 This is the life cycle of a single PyBlosxom CGI request.
 It involves